 A week-long course offered by The American Society for Cell Biology and KGI intended for postdocs, junior scientists, and graduate students.

-Due to COVID-19, KGI’s in-person biotech course in collaboration with ASCB has been canceled for summer 2020.
+Due to COVID-19, KGI’s in-person biotech course in collaboration with ASCB has been changed to a virtual format for summer 2021.
 Please visit ASCB’s website for further details.

 Developed in partnership with the American Society for Cell Biology (ASCB), the one-week course will introduce PhD scientists, postdocs, and graduate students to the competencies they need to thrive in industry and will expose them to the culture and infrastructure of life sciences companies through MBA-style case-based teaching, professional development workshops, and a team-based project.
 Learn about the process through which academic science is commercialized, gain invaluable insight into the way industry views scientific research, learn about careers for scientists in industry, and how to best leverage your skill set!